dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 Additional configuration for the Tania theme can be found [here](https://github.com/WingLim/hugo-tania#configuration).

-The Tania theme also requires an `articles.md` file to be created if you want to have an archive page of blog posts as shown in the [demo site](https://hugo-tania.netlify.app/articles/).
+The Tania theme also requires an `articles.md` file to be created if you want to have an archive page of blog posts as shown on the [demo site](https://hugo-tania.netlify.app/articles/).

 Create the `articles.md` file inside the site's content directory (`username.github.io/content`), paste the following block into it and save the file: